Famous alto singers ( Top 12 )

 6. Toni Braxton ( Contralto 3 Octaves Bb2- Bb5 )

 If you are an 80’s or 90’s child you probably still remember Toni Braxton’s classic hit Unbreak my heart.
-Toni Braxton was born in 1970, she became famous during the early ’90s with her hit singles which topped the Billboard 200, with Another sad love song and Breathe again.
+Toni Braxton was born in 1970, she became famous during the early ’90s with her hit singles which topped the Billboard 200, with Another sad love song and Breathe Again.
 Her vocal type is contralto and her vocal range is 3 octaves, from Bp2 to Bp5, although she usually is either on the lower or the higher point of her vocal range while singing ballads especially.

 7. Gladys Knight ( Contralto 3 Octaves G#3 – F6 )

 Gladys Knight was born in 1944 in America, in addition to being a famous alto singer, she is also a businesswoman, actress, and published author.
 She became famous during the middle of the 1960s with her band Gladys Knight & the Pips, from then on the band would dominate the Billboard 100 two times in the first position.
-Her most successful songs are Midnight train to Georgia and That’s what friends are for.
+Her most successful songs are Midnight Train to Georgia and That’s what friends are for.

 If you are a fan of R&B you will love her singing voice, she made several number one singles and albums during the ’80s and ’90s.